dpohanlon/fast-nb/README.md

 export OMP_NUM_THREADS=4
 ```

-The first function is formulated as the number of failures `r`, and number of successes `k`, with probability of success `p`.
+The first function is formulated as the number of failures `r`, and number of successes `k`, with probability of success `p`,

 $$ f(k;r,p) = \binom{k+r - 1}{k}(1 - p)^kp^r $$